-Rewards
+Rewards.
 School will only use foods or beverages that meet the USDA's Smart Snacks in School guidelines.
-It will use paw parties and cleaning with meaning recess to promote physical activity (dance- offs, extra recess)
+In K-5, it will use paw parties to promote physical activity (Dance- offs, extra recess)

-Celebrations
+Celebrations.
 All school-sponsored celebrations will only serve food and beverages that meet the USDA's Smart Snacks in School guidelines.
 School shall limit celebrations that involve food during the school day to no more than three parties per class per month.
-Each party should include no more than one food or beverage that does not meet nutrition standards for foods and beverages sold individually (above).
+Each party should include no more than one food or beverage that does not meet nutrition standards for foods and beverages sold individually

+(above).
 The school will disseminate a list of healthy party ideas to parents and teachers.